-Under the supervision and participation of our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of the Company's internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, we have concluded that the Company's internal control over financial reporting was effective as of December 31, 2008.
+In the Original Filing, our management, with the supervision of the Company's then Chief Executive Officer and then Chief Financial Officer, concluded that the Company's internal control over financial reporting was effective as of December 31, 2008.
+We evaluated the effectiveness of the Company's internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").